Reference

 Endings Chart

-Spanish verb endings tell you who is doing the action and when it happens.
-Learning endings by pattern is faster than memorising every form separately.
+Spanish verb endings encode who is doing the action and when.
+Learning the patterns across verb families is much faster than memorising every individual form.

 Practice free →